 • Fresh herbs.
 A good handful of chopped parsley or, if you like, you can also add a little fresh thyme or rosemary.

 • Egg and flour.
-Both of these are needed to help bind the potato mixture so it won't fall apart when fried.
+Help bind the potato mixture so it won’t fall apart when fried.
+Feel free to use gluten free.

-• Extra virgin olive oil for shallow-frying will give you a nice golden crust on these savory patties.
+• Extra virgin olive oil for shallow-frying will give you a nice golden crust.

 How to Make Potato Pancakes from Mashed Potatoes